rgbayrak/rgbayrak.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Research Assistant Professor in Computer Science at the [Vanderbilt University](https://www.vanderbilt.edu/).
+I am a Senior Research Engineer and Research Assistant Professor in Electrical and Computer Engineering at the [Vanderbilt University](https://www.vanderbilt.edu/).
 My research focuses on large-scale neuroimaging data analysis.
 During my PhD, I developed individual specific computational approaches to improve precision in brain mapping.

 I have expertise and publication track record in: